 The Spitzkoppe is one of the highlights of visiting Namibia.
-A cluster of granite mountains on the north western directions of Usakos, on the way to Swakopmund.
+A cluster of granite mountains on the north western directions of Usakos, enroute Swakopmund.
 A favourite destination for campers, climbers, and photographers, and considered as Namibia's most recognizable landmarks.

 The Spitzkoppe is also described as the "Matterhorn of Namibia", and rises to an altitude of 1728 metres, Although it is not Namibia's highest mountain, due to its striking outlines, it happens to be the popular mountain in the country.

-Situated in an endless, dry plain, the island of mountains can be seen from far away.
-The difference in altitude between the mountain peak and the surrounding plains measures 700 Meter.
+Situated in an endless, dry plain, the island of mountains can be seen from afar.
+The difference in altitude between the mountain peak and the surrounding plains measures 700 Metres.
 Next to the Spitzkoppe is the "Small Spitzkoppe" with a height of 1584 metres above sea level and next to it the Pontok Mountains.

-All around the Spitzkoppe and the Pontok Mountains you will find many hundreds of rock paintings.
-The Spitzkoppe is known to contain almost 40 rock art sites and test excavations reveal well preserved works dating back to 4000 years.
+All around the Spitzkoppe and the Pontok Mountains you will find hundreds of rock paintings.
+The Spitzkoppe is known to contain almost 40 rock art sites and test excavations reveal well preserved work dating back 4 000 years.
 Some of the art seems to portray rain making rituals.

 The findings of a wide range of objects used for hunting, the preparation of animal hides, and the remains of animal and plant food, suggests that this area was a dry season base with reliable resources to sustain life.

-Climbing this mountain in the early part of the last century, presented formidable challenges due to its isolation, the heat and total lack of water.
-It is not as difficult for today’s climbers with modern technical equipment.
+Climbing this mountain a century ago presented formidable challenges due to its isolation, the heat and total lack of water.
+It is however not as difficult for today’s climbers with modern technical equipment.